Ankle Fracture in Emergency Medicine Medication

 Vancomycin (Vancocin)

 Potent antibiotic directed against gram-positive organisms and active against enterococcal species.
-Also useful in treatment of septicemia and skin structure infections.
-Used in conjunction with gentamicin for prophylaxis in patients with open fractures.
+Also useful in treatment of septicemia and skin structure infection.
+Used in conjunction with gentamicin for prophylaxis in patients with open fracture.

-May need to adjust dose in patients with renal impairment.
+Dose may need adjustment for patients with renal impairment.

 Toxoids